ILLINOIS REAL ESTATE: LICENSING

 Sticky Navigaton Placeholder (may behave unexpectedly if placed anywhere other than "Header" or "Main")

-Real Estate Institute has been the local leader in Illinois real estate education for 30 years.
+Real Estate Institute has been the local Illinois real estate education leader for over 30 years.
 Our students consistently outperform other state exam candidates.
 Our reputation for highly-rated instructors and superior customer service explains why we have over 175,000 alumni nationwide.

 Need help deciding which license type is right for you?